XPO Logistics (NYSE:XPO) Releases FY 2022 Earnings Guidance

 XPO Logistics (NYSE:XPO – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $5.20-$5.60 for the period, compared to the consensus estimate of $5.19.
 The company issued revenue guidance of -.

-Several large investors have recently added to or reduced their stakes in the stock.
-BlackRock Inc. boosted its holdings in shares of XPO Logistics by 9.9% during the first quarter.
-BlackRock Inc. now owns 10,049,511 shares of the transportation company’s stock worth $731,604,000 after acquiring an additional 906,295 shares during the period.
-Vanguard Group Inc. boosted its holdings in shares of XPO Logistics by 4.7% during the first quarter.
-Vanguard Group Inc. now owns 9,457,125 shares of the transportation company’s stock worth $688,479,000 after acquiring an additional 424,449 shares during the period.
-MFN Partners Management LP boosted its holdings in shares of XPO Logistics by 68.4% during the first quarter.
-MFN Partners Management LP now owns 7,200,369 shares of the transportation company’s stock worth $524,187,000 after acquiring an additional 2,925,000 shares during the period.
-State Street Corp boosted its holdings in shares of XPO Logistics by 5.4% during the first quarter.
-State Street Corp now owns 2,914,235 shares of the transportation company’s stock worth $212,156,000 after acquiring an additional 148,266 shares during the period.
-Finally, Clearbridge Investments LLC boosted its holdings in shares of XPO Logistics by 15.4% during the first quarter.
-Clearbridge Investments LLC now owns 2,439,454 shares of the transportation company’s stock worth $177,592,000 after acquiring an additional 325,543 shares during the period.
-99.18% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the company.
+Guggenheim Capital LLC boosted its stake in shares of XPO Logistics by 3.3% in the first quarter.
+Guggenheim Capital LLC now owns 8,254 shares of the transportation company’s stock worth $601,000 after acquiring an additional 263 shares during the last quarter.
+American Century Companies Inc. lifted its position in XPO Logistics by 66.8% during the first quarter.
+American Century Companies Inc. now owns 7,070 shares of the transportation company’s stock worth $515,000 after buying an additional 2,832 shares in the last quarter.
+Ontario Teachers Pension Plan Board purchased a new position in XPO Logistics during the first quarter worth approximately $504,000.
+Captrust Financial Advisors lifted its position in XPO Logistics by 10.0% during the first quarter.
+Captrust Financial Advisors now owns 6,915 shares of the transportation company’s stock worth $503,000 after buying an additional 629 shares in the last quarter.
+Finally, XTX Topco Ltd purchased a new position in XPO Logistics during the first quarter worth approximately $285,000.
+99.18% of the stock is currently owned by hedge funds and other institutional investors.

 XPO Logistics Company Profile (Get Rating)